 Your cash value grows tax-deferred either at a fixed rate or at a variable rate, depending on the type of permanent life insurance you’ve bought.
 You can withdraw or take a loan against cash value anytime and use the money for any purpose.

 What is the Average Cost of Permanent Life Insurance?

 Permanent life insurance provides lifetime coverage.
 It also bundles up as an investment tool.
-The savings component of permanent life insurance — called cash value — accrues interest and can be tapped into tax-free.
+The savings component of a permanent life insurance policy— called cash value — accrues interest and can be tapped into tax-free.

 However, these perks don’t come cheap.
 Permanent life insurance is five to 15 times more expensive than term life insurance.
 For this reason, it is not the best solution for everyone.